-What if the thing you have been reaching for your whole life had already reached for you first — and would never let go?
+What if the thing you were made for had been reaching for you all along — and would never let go?

 One question, before anything else — and it is the only one that matters here.